 3.4 Principles of Surgical Management

 From a surgical perspective, adherence to fundamental principles was key to achieving a favourable outcome.
-Controlled removal of the foreign body in the operating room minimized the risk of sudden haemorrhage.
+Controlled removal of the foreign body in the operating room minimised the risk of sudden haemorrhage.
 Extending the entry and exit wounds, along with a longitudinal incision, provided adequate exposure and facilitated removal along the original path of impalement.
 This approach reduces the likelihood of iatrogenic injury to surrounding tissues.
 Thorough irrigation and debridement were essential, particularly in the context of a contaminated road traffic injury.

 3.5 Wound Management Strategy